Child Counselling Services in Edmonton

+As a parent or caregiver, you want to protect your child from anything that causes serious and long-term harm.
+Sadly, you can't protect your child from everything and childhood trauma can happen.
 Thankfully, there is help available.
 You can always turn to Gary J. Meiers, Ph.D., JoAnn Hammond-Meiers, Ph.D. and Associates Ltd. for child counselling in Edmonton.
 Our patient and caring counsellors will work with your child to get to the root of the problem and help him or her get on the path towards recovery.

 What Causes Childhood Trauma?

 Violent, frightening, and life-threatening incidents can all lead to trauma.
 Children also seek solace after witnessing or experiencing physical or verbal abuse, sexual abuse, domestic violence, terrorist events, loss of a parent through death or divorce, hospitalization, natural disasters, or any other incident that causes them extreme distress.